Junk and Bulk Trash Disposal

 - Items should be placed in the same location as garbage collection.

 - Items blocked by a vehicle will not be collected.
 Keep items clear of other objects and do not block sidewalks or streets.

 If you live outside of the Urban Services District, contact your waste hauler for information about large item collection.

-Accepted Items for Large Item Collection
+Accepted Items for Large Item Pickup

 Furniture & Household Items